openminted/install-tutorial/workflows/post-install-workflows.md

 By following the instructions below you wil be able to a) configure the galaxy instances (executor, editor) to use the OMTD TDM component classification scheme and b) install omtd-importer which is a component that is used in workflows for transfering/downloading data from OMTD Storage.

-* Clone install-tutorial repository (if it has not already been cloned).
+* In the control machine clone install-tutorial repository (if it has not already been cloned).
 ```code=bash
 $ git clone https://github.com/openminted/install-tutorial.git
 ```